 I just learned about APPitic, which describes itself as:

-…an directory of apps for education by Apple Distinguished Educators (ADEs) to help you transform teaching and learning.
+…an directory of apps for education by Apple Distinguished Educators (ADEs) help you transform teaching and learning.

 It has over 1,300 categorized apps, including a ton organized by Bloom’s Taxonomy.